Skip to main content

 As we've seen already, createSlice lets us write "mutating" logic in our reducers.
 If we weren't using createSlice and the Immer library, the line existingPost.reactions[reaction]++ would indeed mutate the existing post.reactions object, and this would probably cause bugs elsewhere in our app because we didn't follow the rules of reducers.
 But, since we are using createSlice, we can write this more complex update logic in a simpler way, and let Immer do the work of turning this code into a safe immutable update.

 Notice that our action object just contains the minimum amount of information needed to describe what happened.
 We know which post we need to update, and which reaction name was clicked on.
 We could have calculated the new reaction counter value and put that in the action, but it's always better to keep the action objects as small as possible, and do the state update calculations in the reducer.
 This also means that reducers can contain as much logic as necessary to calculate the new state.
+In fact, state update logic should go in a reducer!.
+This helps avoid issues with duplicating logic in different components, or cases where the UI layer might not have the latest data to work with.

 info